The 5-Second Rule

 Here's what you need to know about the 5-second rule:

-A floor that looks dirty is usually worse, but even dry floors that look clean can contain bacteria.
+A floor that looks dirty is usually worse, but even dry floors that look clean can have bacteria.
 Why?
 Some germs can survive on the floor for a long time.
-And unless you have a powerful microscope, you can't check to see how many germs are there.
+And you can't see them.
 So chances are, some bacteria are probably living on your kitchen floor and the cafeteria floor at school.

 A piece of food will pick up more bacteria the longer it spends on the floor.
 So food left there for 5 seconds or less will probably collect fewer bacteria than food sitting there for a longer time.

 - But fast may not be fast enough.

 Bacteria can attach to your food as soon as it hits the floor.
 That means food left on the floor for an instant can get contaminated if conditions are right.
 And foods with wet surfaces, like an apple slice, can pick up bacteria easily.